Eduardo-vsouza/rp3/README.md

 Rp3
 =============================
 <img src="https://github.com/Eduardo-vsouza/rp3/assets/60533781/ee5208ad-5a1a-42a0-830e-13fbfc8cef20" width="200" height="140" />

-Ribosome Profiling and Proteogenomics Pipeline (RP3) for the identification of novel microproteins encoded by smORFs
+Ribosome Profiling and Proteogenomics Pipeline (RP3) for the identification of novel microproteins encoded by smORFs.

 # Introduction